Uploading the Bulk Payment Results File (BPRF)

 - Cancel the claim - this is the very last course of action when it is not possible to recoup the funds for this Support in any manner e.g. a case of over-servicing.
 Processing a Rejected Claim as a Cancellation essentially writes this off in SupportAbility so that it is no longer included in the Client's Funding Utilisation or Expenditure.

-More on these options has been outlined in the BPR Rejected Claim Action - Retry, and the BPR Rejected Claim Action - Cancel articles linked below for reference.
+More on these options have been outlined in the BPR Rejected Claim Action - Retry, and the BPR Rejected Claim Action - Cancel articles linked below for reference.

-An additional Rejected Claim Action is expected following version 7, giving providers the ability to make 'Amendments' as well as being able to 'Retry' and 'Cancel' Rejected Claims.
+An additional Rejected Claim Action is expected in future, giving providers the ability to make 'Amendments' as well as being able to 'Retry' and 'Cancel' Rejected Claims.
 More information regarding the details of this will be provided closer to this time in the Enhancements to Direct Bulk Payment Requests (BPRs) article linked below for reference.